JSpeedie/cmp-tree/README.md

       OS I intend for this project to support) have no support yet.
 I still have to decide if `cmp-tree` needs to support more than regular files, directories, and soft links, but maybe it should.
-3. Add more tests to the Rust implementation!
-    * As it stands right now, I have a starter set of tests for the Rust implementation that should help me catch any big bugs.
-That, and the fact that the program was written in Rust, gives me a decent sense of security in the Rust implementation.
-That said, not only do I want to write unit-tests for all the functions in the Rust version (a process I have only just begun), but I also would like to create more test inputs for the program.
-I want many tests that have files of the same relative path but with differing content, for starters, but also tests where relative paths point to files of different types (soft link vs regular file, for example) as I think this is currently completely untested.
 4. Optimize the Rust implementation further!
     * I'd love to make the primary implementation even faster!
 Right now I'm not super sure what to do to speed up the program further, although I